 Through the generosity of the George and Cindy Lamb family, I80 AMBUCS was again the worthy recipient of another grant to make it possible for the organization to carry out it’s mission!
-We are excited to post pictures of the lucky recipients of the modified trykes!
+We are excited to post pictures of the lucky recipient, Ryan, with his really COOL tryke!
+Thank you to I-80 AMBUCS for all of the amazing work you do for kids in our community!

 FIRST GRANT AWARDED TO I80 AMBUCS OF SENECA, ILLINOIS